-- Healing Factor: Which makes every single injury that he sustains disappear, regardless of how sever they are.
+- Healing Factor: Which makes every single injury that he sustains disappear, regardless of how severe they are.

 - Meaningful Name: Despite all his screaming, he doesn't run away when his owners are in trouble because "Courage is not having no fear.
 Courage is fighting and overcoming your fears."

-- My Greatest Failure: his inability to save his parents deeply affected him, and remembering the event was enough for him to have an Heroic BSOD
+- My Greatest Failure: His inability to save his parents as a child deeply affected him, and remembering the event was enough for him to have an Heroic BSOD.

 - Nice Guy